maxidl/informatiCup2019-LabWITT-EA/README.md

 source venv/bin/activate
 pip install -r requirements.txt
 ```

-## Prerequisites
-In order to execute this tool on a target model that is provided by the GI, an API key is required
-and has to be specified in
-[config.json](
-./config.json).

 ## Execute
 Make sure you are in the previously created virtual env, indicated by `(venv)` at the beginning of your bash.
 (Enter the virtual env with `source venv/bin/activate` and leave it by typing `deactivate`)